 All blood glucose meters today are light to carry and are mostly run on batteries, meaning that portability is not usually an issue.
-When it comes to carrying your meter on board a flight, you should prepare by getting a letter from your GP in advance.

 How long do tests take using blood glucose meters?

 Most meters don’t take more than a minute to provide accurate blood sugar level results.
-For most people and in the case of most meters, speed of testing will not really be an issue.
+For most people, and in the case of most meters, speed of testing will not really be an issue.

 Are meters available for people who have problems with retinopathy or other eye disorders?

-Several leading brands also make audible blood glucose monitors that give verbal instructions and verbal test results to their user.
+Some manufacturers have made audible blood glucose monitors that give verbal instructions and verbal test results to their user.
 This range includes meters that can speak in other languages besides English.